mpdroog/smtpw/README.md

 Send queued e-mail in separate process through a JSON abstraction.

+Use of this source code is governed by a BSD-style license that can be found in the LICENSE file.

 Why?
 =============
 * Security, SMTP credentials are isolated from the website